More:

 • Vitamin D, fresh air & high-quality water where possible

 • Movement.
-Test your limits every now and again and frequently raise your pulse moderately
+Test your limits now and again and frequently raise your pulse moderately

 • Routinely plan to discover new things and arrange your day in an interesting way

-• Ask yourself: which method (strategy) can contribute to my success within a useful timescale?
+• Ask yourself: Which method (strategy) can contribute to my success within an applicable timescale?

 • Where will I be in five years, and what can I do to influence that every day?

-• Read, listen, discover.
-It is key to learn something new every day, even for a short period of time
+• Read, listen, and discover.
+It is key to learn something new every day, even for a short period

 • Mindfully consume news.
-Less is more here, as in many cases, this has limited relevance.
+Less is more here, and as in many cases, this has limited relevance.

 • Continuously tidy up and clean.
 Keeping things organised is child’s play as long as you do it regularly.
-The organised rooms will help you to pursue new goals.
-This will not only save time but is also an effective measure in the fight against Covid and other diseases.
+Organised rooms will help you pursue new goals, save time, and be an effective measure in the fight against COVID-19 and other diseases.

-• Write, ask questions, talk and dig deeper on a daily basis.
+• Write, ask questions, talk and dig deeper daily.
 Then your problems will become rare.

 • Carry out three important deeds per day.
 This will almost lead to boredom